picanumber/yapp/README.md

 ## Design

-yap is __yet another pipeline__.
+yapp is __yet another parallel pipeline__.
 It is a zero dependency, header only library providing a __multi-threaded implementation of the pipeline pattern__.
 It enables users to define a series of stages where:

 1. Each stage runs in its own thread.
 2. Buffering exists between stages to regulate stages of different latency.